yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_nodejs.rst

 -----------
 Now that we have the required information let's start coding!

-The supporting SDK is open source and your able to use a browser or NodeJS application.
+The supporting SDK is open source and you are able to use a browser or NodeJS application.

 Let's install the `MeshyDB.SDK <https://www.npmjs.com/package/@meshydb/sdk/>`_ NPM package with the following command:

 .. code-block:: console

    npm install @meshydb/sdk

-Now we are configured and we can get started!

 ----------
 Initialize